mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 ## Shared libraries (used by client and server)

-This section describes some libraries shared by the SigmaOS client-side libraries and the SigmaOS serer-side libraries, which may be useful when implementing additional clients and servers:
+This section describes some libraries shared by the SigmaOS client-side libraries and the SigmaOS server-side libraries, which may be useful when implementing additional clients and servers:
   - `sigmap`: This library defines the `sigmap` protocol, which all components and `procs` in SigmaOS use to communicate.
 It is loosely based on the 9P protocol, with some additions for fault-tolerance (such as `Watch`es) and performance (such as `Put`, `Get`, and `WriteRead`).
   - `sessp`: This library defines messages for the session layer of SigmaOS.

-## Exercises

-The following exercises will help you get familiar with the core of the SigmaOS codebase.

 ### Exercise 1: Create, write, and read files in named